Pablo123GitHub/quizGame/README.md

 npm run cypress:open
 ```

 ### More details about the tests :

 Three types of tests:

-- the tests located under spec/UnitTest are testing the logic
+- the tests located under spec/UnitTest are testing the logic:
-of our JavaScript models (using jasmine-node).
-I have used the nice verbose of jasmine-node to show information about the tests.
 It should display green messages: if it is green, it means that the tests are passing.

-- the tests located under spec/DomTesting are testing the DOM
-in order to make sure that the page is displaying what we are
-expecting it to display (using Cheerio and request).
-However this does
-not allow us to test any interactions with the browser.
-So I just created
-one test until I realised that there was no user experience testing

 - the tests located under the cypress/integration folder run automated tests.
-Upon running the ```npm run cypress:open``` command, a tool will open which will show the files in which the tests were written.
-Cypress will then pilot the testing
+Once you run the following command ```npm run cypress:open``` a new window opens.
+This window will be running a testing browser that will simulate all the actions of the user as described in the tests.
-as if a user was using the browser.

 ## Author